 Wax nostalgic about and learn from the history of early electronics.
 See articles from Popular Electronics, published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

-I found this Bridge Circuit Quiz in my stack of vintage Popular Electronics magazines (I thought all had been posted).
+I found this Bridge Circuit Quiz in my stack of vintage Popular Electronics magazines.
 I just ordered another batch of Popular Electronics on eBay, so that will provide a dozen or so more quizzes.
 Your challenge here, compliments of Robert P. Balin, is to decide what the main function of each type of bridge circuit is.
 Most bridge circuits are designed such that a component of unknown value is inserted into one of its four branches, and then one or more variable components of known values are adjusted to balance the bridge and thereby create a minimum (null) between opposite (circuit-wise) nodes.
 Admittedly, I did not fare well, but it is because I do not recall having the names associated with many of these bridge circuits.
 Of course nearly everyone is familiar with the Wheatstone, Kelvin, and Wien bridges.
 Hyperlinks are provided to information on the bridge circuit theory.
 I could not find any specific page for Mr. Resonance's bridge, but interestingly many of the pages Google returns has to do with the Tacoma Narrows Bridge (Galloping Gertie) self-destruction due to resonance.

 Bridge Circuit Quiz